emory-cs-infovis-master/scrollytelling/README.md

 In the first part of this tutorial we are just going to focus on updating the highlighted text.
 In our example I would like to first highlight the whole of verse one, then the whole of verse two.
 After this I would like to step through each line of verses 3 and 4 in turn.

-To achieve this we are going to define a `keyframes` data structure and a `drawKeyframes` function.
+To achieve this we define a `keyframes` data structure in the starter code and a `drawKeyframes` function.

 ```Javascript
 let keyframes = [